Sherlock-shy/Sherlock-shy/README.md

 <h1>Hi, I'm Ho! <a href="https://www.linkedin.com/in/siu-ho-yin-56030126a/"> A Cybersecurity Student</a></h1>

+<h2>About me:</h2>
+Hello, I am a cybersecurity student, cureently studying in year 2.
+Topic of Cybersecurity really hooked me up and I want to learn more on it.
+I have done quite some projects for my university and my self study, all project are uploaded to Github, if you are interested please have a look!

 <h2>👨‍💻 Software Development/programming/Cybersecurity Projects:</h2>

 - <b>Internet website application & database design Practice</b>